January 6 committee chair said he has signed about 20 new subpoenas that are going out 'soon' – KION546

 Thompson would not confirm if former Trump lawyer John Eastman, who CNN has reported the committee plans to subpoena, is a part of that group, but said of the next batch of the subpoenas: “Some of the people have been written about.
 Some of the people haven’t been written about.”

-Asked if there are lawmakers the committee is planning to subpoena, Thompson said: “Not yet.”
+Asked if there are lawmakers the committee is planning to subpoena, the Mississippi Democrat said: “Not yet.”

+Thompson’s update comes after the committee has already issued rounds of subpoenas to a variety of individuals including some of former President Donald Trump’s closest allies and individuals involved in the organization of rallies and events that preceded the riot.

+The committee is also expected to interview former Justice Department official Jeffery Clark on Friday, multiple sources tell CNN.

 The-CNN-Wire